The BEST Apple Crisp

 The BEST Apple Crisp is a dessert everyone will love!
 It is perfect for those cold fall nights!
 Eat it with a scoop of vanilla ice cream and you have a warm sweet, treat that will leave you happy!

-For some other yummy fall treats try my Pumpkin Bars, or my Banana Bars.
+For some other yummy fall treats try my Caramel Apple Cheesecake Bars, Pumpkin Bars, Twix Bars, or my Banana Bars.
 Don’t forget to try my Peanut Butter Fingers– they are always a hit year round!

 The Best Apple Crisp